ShakNat/DupyliCate/README.md

 - **run_parameters.json**: json file that keeps a record of all the parameters used for a particular run of the tool

-- **Duplication landscape plots**: Histogram plots of normalized bit scores of a gene's second best hit and self hit in self alignment of the sample; Depicts the genome level gene duplication status.
+- **Duplication landscape plots**: Histogram plots of normalized bit scores of a gene's second best hit and self hit in self alignment of the sample; Depicts the genome level gene duplication status

+- **Duplication frequency plots**: Bar plots depicting the actual and relative percentage of genes in the different classification categories

 - **BUSCO QC Summary file**: TSV file with information about BUSCO completeness, duplication, Feff (pseudo-ploidy number - approximate indication of ploidy)